pradipece/Github_Git_Practice/README.md

 For the Emoji we will browse the online link : https://emojipedia.org/

-only copy and paste in README file
+only copy and paste into the README file

 ✨ sparkle